Harxhit/Web-Development/README.md

 - **Simple eCommerce** :This is a simple and responsive eCommerce website built using **HTML**, **Tailwind CSS**, and **JavaScript**.
   It allows users to browse products, add them to a cart, and view the cart summary.

+- **Expense Tracker** : It is a simple web application to track your daily expenses.
+You can add expenses, view the list of added expenses, and check the total amount spent.
+It helps you manage and monitor your spending with a clean user interface and responsive design.

 ### **TailwindCSS & Bootstrap**

 - **Responsive Designs**: Built layouts optimized for all devices using TailwindCSS.